 - Free entry

-The Jersey National Park extends over an area of approximately 30 miles (48km) of Jersey's coastline, Les Écréhous, Les Minquiers and Pierres de Lecq or Paternosters.
-Here is a downloadable map of things to explore, places to eat and activities to enjoy in and around the Jersey National Park.
+The Jersey National Park extends over an area of approximately 30 miles (48km) of Jersey’s coastline, Les Écréhous, Les Minquiers and Pierres de Lecq or Paternosters.
+Explore all of the things to do, places to eat and activities to enjoy in and around the Jersey National Park.

 Dreaming of 5 stars or sleeping under the stars?
 Choose to wake up under canvas, in a holiday home, hotel or historic tower.
 You will find the perfect place in the Jersey National Park whether you are a couple, family or large group.

 The former Harbourmaster's Hut is a delightful open planned, one bedroom property that also enjoys a roof terrace where you can enjoy the views across the picturesque Rozel Bay and harbour; the perfect property for two adults.
 Ideally located, only a short walk to the beach, café, pub, tea room and restaurants.